AppSecure-nrw/security-belts/yellow/definition-of-quality-gates.md

 - Show the usage of the gates.
 - Show the treatment of rejected cases.
 - Show your current exposure.
-- How are false positives handled?
+- Show how you handle false positives.

 ## Further Readings